Corvallis High School (Oregon): Newspaper

-The school's newspaper is called the High-O-Scope and was established in 1920.
+The school's newspaper, the High-O-Scope, was established in 1920.

 Yearbook

 The school's yearbook is the Chintimini.

 FIRST Robotics

 Founded by CHS students in time for the 2002 FIRST Robotics Competition season, Team 997 Spartan Robotics provides a hands-on program for high school students to learn about STEM in a competitive sports-like environment.
 In their 2002 rookie season, they won the rookie all-star award.
 Spartan Robotics was ranked fifth in the nation during the 2007 FIRST Championship at Atlanta, Georgia, after winning at both the Portland and Sacramento Regionals.
 Team 997 ranked first in the 2010 Autodesk Oregon regional competition, making it to Atlanta for a second time.
 The team also received the FIRST cooperation award at the 2012 Oregon regionals.
 In 2014 the team competed in four events, to district qualifiers which earned them a spot at the PNW District Championship where they further qualified to go to St. Louis to compete in the 2014 FIRST World championships a fourth time.